Xinyi District, Taipei: Famous landmarks and places of interest

 Eslite Bookstore, Taiwan's premier bookstore, opened their flagship store in the district in early 2006.
 Spanning over 7 floors, this bookstore is the largest in Taiwan.
 The bookstore has an expansive magazine collection (especially foreign magazines), a floor dedicated to children's books, a Japanese bookstore, art bookstore, Simplified Chinese book collection, and more.
 There are event halls where authors address their articles or topics related to their books.
-In addition to books, the bookstore also offers clothing and accessories (with brands like fcuk, Lacoste, and Adidas), stationery, CDs, a Starbucks, an Apple retailer, and a food court.